yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 >
 > -- [*Wikipedia*](https://en.wikipedia.org/wiki/GNU_Debugger)

-With GDB, you can -
+With GDB, you can:
- * step through code on an instruction-by-instruction basis,
+ * step through code on an instruction-by-instruction basis
- * modify memory and registers on-the-fly, and
+ * modify memory and registers on-the-fly
- * even completely replace sections of running code dynamically.
+ * even completely replace sections of running code dynamically

-Thus you can see how extremely useful having a `GDB-compatible debugger interface` is, for developers and mod creators alike, as you can now debug games, homebrew, and game mods without having to fiddle with the console every single time.
+Thus, you can see how extremely useful having a `GDB-compatible debugger interface` is, for developers and mod creators alike, as you can now debug games, homebrew, and game mods without having to fiddle with the console every single time.

 {{< imgs
     "./gdb1.png| A 32-bit example, in this case Super Mario Galaxy"